trimstray/nginx-admins-handbook/README.md

 ###### Client layer

-- the maximum number of keepalive requests a client can make over a given connection, which means a client can make e.g 512 successfull requests inside one keepalive connection:
+- the maximum number of keepalive requests a client can make over a given connection, which means a client can make e.g. 256 successfull requests inside one keepalive connection:

   ```bash
   # Default: 100